Yugoslav People's Army: Military education and composition

 The Yugoslav Constitution of 1974 principally tried to have the most proportional representation of Yugoslavia's republics and autonomous provinces in the high army ranks.
 It is defined in article 242 of the constitution, which says that, "Regarding the composition of staff and the employment in the high command and leadership functions in the Yugoslav People's Army the principle is applied of as proportional representation as possible of republics and autonomous provinces".

 Serbs, Montenegrins, and Yugoslavs were by some opinions over-represented in the officer corps, but that was still in accordance with cited constitution.
 JNA's high-ranking positions in 1980 was dominated by ethnic Serbs, including the chief of the armed forces, minister of defense and secretary of the LCY in the JNA.
 Nobody was preventing anyone in Yugoslavia to become JNA officer in accordance to the law "Zakon o vojnim školama i naučnoistraživačkim ustanovama Jugoslovenske narodne armije" that had no exclusions clause.
 Proportional presentations was to be between republics and autonomous provinces according to cited part of constitution and not between nations.
 Military schools in Yugoslavia in accordance with law about military schools were built in all Yugoslavia Republics.
 In Bosnia and Herzegovina and Croatia, military schools possessed 38,391 annual capacity or 50.54% of the total compared to Serbia, which had 30,843 capacity for educating military personnel that constituted about 40.62% of total capacity and rest was among other republics.

 Representation of the main nations and nationalities of Yugoslavia in the general population and the armed forces:

 Ethnic distribution among higher ranks of the JNA:

 Anniversaries and rewards

-December 22 was established as the Day of the JNA.
+22 December was established as the Yugoslav People's Army Day.
 On that day all units and organizations within JNA including other Yugoslavia states bodies celebrated the day the JNA was founded.
 Prestigious awards were given on that day: they were called dvadesetdrugi decembar.
 Rewards were given to anyone who had contributed to the defence of Yugoslavia in some way including military, scientific, economic or another contribution.
 Winners of such awards were highly praised in media and among the populace.
-Every ten years, special medals were awarded on December 22.
-It was last promoted by the JNA general, the winner of the December 22nd reward and JNA silver star medal.
-Major general Ener Taso died on December 12, 2018.
+Every ten years, special medals were awarded on 22 December.
+It was last promoted by the JNA general, the winner of the 22 December reward and JNA silver star medal.
+Major general Ener Taso died on 12 December 2018.